Last updated May 16, 2023

 Choosing between Server-Side or Client-Side PgBouncer

-While the lack of configuration with the Server-Side option may seem limiting, it covers the most common use case of needing a simple-to-use transaction pooler.
+While the lack of configuration with the Server-Side option seems limiting, it covers the most common use case of needing a simple-to-use transaction pooler.
 If at any point that becomes too restrictive, the Client-Side Buildpack can be used instead.

 Consider the Server-Side option first if: